CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 {{<cl/restart-switchd>}}

-On Mellanox switches with the Spectrum ASIC, changes to the settings in the `/etc/cumulus/datapath/traffic.conf` file do *not* require you to restart `switchd`.
+On NVIDIA Spectrum switches, changes to the settings in the `/etc/cumulus/datapath/traffic.conf` file do *not* require you to restart `switchd`.
 However, you must run the `echo 1 > /cumulus/switchd/config/traffic/reload` command to apply the settings.

 ```
 cumulus@switch:~$ echo 1 > /cumulus/switchd/config/traffic/reload